 "...contend for the faith that was once for all delivered to the saints." ~ Jude 3

-Our church leaders subscribe the Reformed catechisms and confessions, and make regular use of these documents in their teaching, precisely because we are striving to maintain faithfulness to the Holy Scriptures and a focus upon the precious Gospel of Jesus Christ, our Savior.
-While Scripture will always remain our primary standard, our creeds and confessions faithfully summarize the Bible's fundamental teachings and therefore serve as secondary standards which help us to grow in our knowledge, defense, and promotion of biblical truth.
-If you would like to further explore these documents, please click here.
+Our church leaders (pastors, elders and deacons) subscribe the Reformed catechisms and confessions, and make regular use of these documents in their teaching, precisely because we are striving to maintain faithfulness to the Holy Scriptures and a focus upon the precious Gospel of Jesus Christ, our Savior.
+While Scripture will always remain our primary standard, the Reformed creeds and confessions faithfully summarize the Bible's fundamental teachings, and therefore serve as secondary standards which help us to grow in our knowledge, defense, and promotion of biblical truth.
+If you would like to further explore these documents, click here.

 Sharing our Faith